AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 Two different kinds of syntaxes can be distinguished:

-* **Block Statements** - To conditionally display the `<h1>` element, a `data-sly-test` HTML5 data attribute is used.
+* **Block Statements** - If you want to display the `<h1>` element conditionally, use a `data-sly-test` HTML5 data attribute.
 HTL provides multiple such attributes, which allow attaching behavior to any HTML element, and all are prefixed with `data-sly`.
-* **Expression Language** - HTL expressions are delimited by the `${` and `}` characters.
+* **Expression Language** - The `${` and `}` characters delimit HTL expressions.
 At runtime, these expressions are evaluated and their value is injected into the outgoing HTML stream.

 See the [HTL specification](specification.md) for details on both syntaxes.

 ### The SLY Element {#the-sly-element}

-A central concept of HTL is to offer the possibility of reusing existing HTML elements to define block statements, which avoid the need of inserting additional delimiters to define where the statement starts and ends.
-This unobtrusive annotation of the markup to transform a static HTML into a functioning dynamic template offers the benefit of not breaking the validity of the HTML code, and therefore to still properly display, even as static files.
+A central concept of HTL is to offer the possibility of reusing existing HTML elements to define block statements.
+This reuse avoids the need of inserting additional delimiters to define where the statement starts and ends.
+Annotating the markup unobtrusively transforms static HTML into a dynamic template without breaking HTML validity, ensuring proper display even as static files.

 However, sometimes there might not be an existing element at the exact location where a block statement has to be inserted.
-For such cases, it is possible to insert a special `sly` element that will be automatically removed from the output, while executing the attached block statements and displaying its content accordingly.
+In such cases, you can insert a special `sly` element.
+This element is automatically removed from the output while running the attached block statements and displaying its content accordingly.

-The following example...
+The following example:

 ```xml
 <sly data-sly-test="${properties.jcr:title && properties.jcr:description}">